Keynote speaker NoRNet 2021

 Career choices of young people have always been at the centre of Gudbjörg‘s research interests, using both Bourdieu‘s sociological theory and the constructivist theories of Kelly and, especially Savickas, to better understand the interplay of social and psychological phenomena in career choice.
 Gudbjörg has also done evaluative research on career interventions, as well as conducting the first comparative research on guidance services in the Nordic countries.

 Gudbjörg has written career education materials and for the first three years she led the creation of the first ICT platform for use in career guidance in Iceland.

 Recently, Gudbjörg has participated in the UNITWIN NETWORK “Life designing interventions (counseling, guidance, education) for decent work and sustainable development”.

 THE CONFERENCE LECTURE:

-"Work workers without formal qualifications, career adaptability and decent work"
+"Young workers without formal qualifications: expectations, career adaptability and decent work"